 (a) Sequestered Savings.
-At the beginning of each Fiscal Year following the issuance of each series of Pension Obligations, for a total of [ten (10)] consecutive years (or such other period of years as deemed appropriate by the Board of Directors at the time of any subsequent issuances of Pension Obligations) following such issuance, a fixed dollar amount equal to [50%] (or such other percentage as deemed appropriate by the Board of Directors at the time of any subsequent issuances of Pension Obligations) of the "Total Sequestered Savings" (as calculated in the manner set forth below) achieved by issuing Pension Obligations (the "Annual Sequestered Savings Savings"), shall be transferred from the District's general operating funds and deposited into the Pension Rate Stabilization Fund until such time that the Pension Rate Stabilization Fund Maximum (as outlined in section B3 below), and thereafter all Sequestered Savings will be directed to a "Pension Obligation Prepayment Fund" which will be established and maintained by the District for the purpose of prepaying any outstanding Pension Obligations.
+At the beginning of each Fiscal Year following the issuance of each series of Pension Obligations, for a total of ten (10) consecutive years (or such other period of years as deemed appropriate by the Port Commission at the time of any subsequent issuances of Pension Obligations) following such issuance, a fixed dollar amount equal to 50% (or such other percentage as deemed appropriate by the Port Commission at the time of any subsequent issuances of Pension Obligations) of the "Total Sequestered Savings" (as calculated in the manner set forth below) achieved by issuing Pension Obligations (the "Annual Sequestered Savings Savings"), shall be transferred from the District's general operating funds and deposited into the Pension Rate Stabilization Fund until such time that the Pension Rate Stabilization Fund Maximum (as outlined in section B3 below), and thereafter all Sequestered Savings will be directed to a "Pension Obligation Prepayment Fund" which will be established and maintained by the District for the purpose of prepaying any outstanding Pension Obligations.

-$Total\ Sequestered\ Savings\ =\ UALDS-DS$
+$$Total\ Sequestered\ Savings\ =\ UALDS-DS$$